pharo-project/pharo-potentialEnhancementLogs/StringCleaning.md

 * [X] asSmalltalkComment -> asComment
 * [X] asUncommentedSmalltalkCode -> asUncommentedCode
 * [X] Move convertToSystemString to ZipArchive for the moment (moved to compression package)
+* [X] endsWith: -> isEndingWith: We will not do it!!!
+It was a nice idea but...  lots of senders, coherent with startsWith: and SequenceableCollection